raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Windows Enumeration & Privilege Escalation via C2.md

 ![[Pasted image 20240330182528.png]]
 ### Review Seatbelt Results
-Each section throws information back at us, we should know how to interpret those results!
+Each section throws information back at us, we should understand what was checked and why and how to interpret those results!

 1. *Antivirus check:* Failed then review the Process list to identify security products.
 2. *ARPTable check:* The ARPTable section will show relevant network interfaces and the ARP cache.